The Stats Zone

 Barcelona team news: Several injuries

-Barcelona have plenty of key injury absentees for this clash with the Greeks as goalkeeper Joan Garcia is now sidelined alongside key attackers Raphinha and Robert Lewandowski, as well as Dani Olmo and Ferran Torres.
+Barcelona have plenty of key injury absentees for this clash with the Greeks as goalkeeper Joan Garcia is now sidelined alongside key attackers Raphinha and Robert Lewandowski, as well as Dani Olmo.
+Ferran Torres is a major doubt, too, despite making the squad, whilst Andreas Christensen is not in the squad.

 Predicted XI (4-2-3-1): Szczesny; Kounde, Cubarsi, E. Garcia, Balde; Casado, Pedri; Yamal, De Jong, Fermin; Rashford

-Unavailable: Ter Stegen (Injured), Garcia (Injured), Gavi (Injured), Olmo (Injured), Raphinha (Injured), Torres (Injured), Lewandowski (Injured)
+Unavailable: Ter Stegen (Injured), J. Garcia (Injured), Christensen (Injured), Gavi (Injured), Olmo (Injured), Raphinha (Injured), Torres (Injured), Lewandowski (Injured)

 Olympiacos team news: Couple of injuries